 27. Bullfrog

-Bullfrogs have been found all over the world.
-They live in swamps, ponds, lakes, and sometimes in your pool!
-They’re easy to hear thanks to the songs males sing to attract mates.
+Bullfrogs have been found in swamps, ponds, and lakes all over the world.
+They’re easy to hear thanks to the songs that the males sing to protect their territory and to attract mates.
 Some African bullfrogs can weigh over 3 pounds!

 28. Bull Shark

 Bull sharks are able to live in both saltwater and freshwater.
 You can find them in warm water all around the world.
-Unlike other sharks, they give birth to live babies.
-Their bite is more powerful than a Great White!
+Unlike other sharks, they give birth to live babies, and their bite is more powerful than a Great White!

 Learn More: Treehugger